stephencookdev/moonfleetguesthouse/src/pages/room-rates.md

       **Private Hire of the Guest House**

-      Accommodation consisting of 6 En-Suite Bedrooms and Private Hire of the Breakfast Room, Pool Room and Bar

-      Bed and Breakfast and exclusive hire of the public areas charged at £700 per night (minimum stay 2 nights)
+      Accommodation consisting of 6 En-Suite Bedrooms, Private Hire of the Breakfast Room, Pool Room and Bar.
+Breakfast included for all guests - £700 per night (minimum stay 2 nights)

       Perfect for a group holiday or family reunion!
 Please call us directly for more information.